matplo/pyjetty/README.md

  - install heppy and `export HEPPY_DIR=<path to heppy>`
  - execute "cpptools/build.sh" - that's it...

+ - alternatively load the heppy module (from in heppy/modules)

 # modules

 - modules/pyjetty contains an env module